creachadair/snapback/README.md

 ## Configuration

 The default configuration file is `$HOME/.snapback`, or you can use the `-config` flag to pick a different file.
-The file is in [YAML][yaml] format.
+The file is in [YAML][yaml] format and encodes a [`Config`](https://godoc.org/bitbucket.org/creachadair/snapback/config#Config) struct.
 The following example illustrates the available settings:

 ```yaml
 # Example snapback configuration file.